Last updated: May 2026

 Faster cycles free cash, improve planning accuracy, and allow brands to respond to real demand signals rather than three-month-old forecasts.

-Use our Direct Fulfillment ROI Calculator to model your own cash cycle improvement.
+Use our direct fulfillment ROI calculator to model your own cash cycle improvement.

 You produce 5,000 units in Guangdong.
 Six weeks later, your 3PL discovers defects during receiving.